Whether training or competing, knowing how to fuel is critical to maintain athletic performance.

 The Abbott Libre Sense Glucose Sport Biosensor is pain free to apply6 and can be worn continuously for up to 14 days.
 With a compatible app or product, it provides new insights into the fueling your body truly needs.

-The Abbott Libre Sense Glucose Sport Biosensor is not commercially available in your country at this time.
+The Abbott Libre Sense Glucose Sport Biosensor is backed by Abbott’s

 Explore answers to some of the most frequently asked questions about the Abbott Libre Sense Glucose Sport Biosensor.